President and CEO

 Senior Vice President and Chief Human Resources Officer

-Lisa Kelly-Croswell joined Boston Medical Center in 2013 and is responsible for leading all Human Resources functions as well as BMC's Occupational Health Clinic and Volunteer Services Department.
+Lisa Kelly-Croswell joined Boston Medical Center in 2013 and is responsible for leading all Human Resources functions for the BMC Health System as well as BMC's Occupational Health Clinic and Volunteer Services Department.
 Lisa brings more than 25 years of experience in a wide range of global HR leadership roles including: Senior Vice President, HR and Corporate Services at Vertex Pharmaceuticals, VP, HR at Nitromed, Inc., SVP, HR for Healthcare and Service Operations at CIGNA, and a series of progressive HR leadership roles at Monsanto and Frito-Lay.
 While at Monsanto, Lisa also held an expatriate assignment based in Singapore, leading HR responsibilities for Southeast Asia.

 Chuck Orlando, MBA

 Chuck Orlando joined BMC in the fall of 2017 and serves as Senior Vice President and Chief Financial Officer of Boston Medical Center Health System.
 Prior to coming to BMC, Chuck was with Tenet Healthcare, where he held multiple roles including Chief Operating Officer for the Northeast region and Interim Chief Executive Officer at several different sites.
 Prior to Tenet Healthcare, Chuck held senior executive positions at LifeBridge Health System and the Maryland General Health System, an affiliate of the University of Maryland Medical System.
 He also held roles as Director of Financial Planning at Good Samaritan Hospital and Senior Consultant in the KPMG National Advisory Practice.
 Chuck holds a BS in finance and economics from Towson University and an MBA from Purdue University.